Torn and Frayed

-"Torn and Frayed" is a song by the Rolling Stones that appears on their 1972 album Exile on Main St. Written by Mick Jagger and Keith Richards.
+"Torn and Frayed" is a song by the English rock band the Rolling Stones that appears on their 1972 album Exile on Main St. Written by Mick Jagger and Keith Richards.
 In his review of the song, Bill Janovitz called it "a twangy, three-chord honky tonk, but not typically country", and said, "The progression of the chords brings gospel music to mind".

 Background

 The song is included on side two of Exile, the side known for its acoustic folk and country tunes.
 Janovitz continued: "The music comes as close to definitive country-rock or Stax-like country-soul as anything from the era, barring Gram Parsons—an immediate influence on the Stones."
 Gram Parsons was present for the recording sessions of Exile at Nellcôte, and "Torn and Frayed" is perhaps the most overtly Parsons-influenced cut the Stones ever recorded, with a country-soul flavour reminiscent of the Parsons-fronted Flying Burrito Brothers' 1969 debut album The Gilded Palace of Sin.

 Al Perkins, a good friend and collaborator of Parsons', performed the song's pedal steel guitar.
 Jagger sang lead vocals and was accompanied by Richards on backing.
 Richards provided the song's base of acoustic guitar and electric Telecaster.
 Mick Taylor played bass and Charlie Watts was on drums.
 Organ was played by Jim Price and piano by Nicky Hopkins.
 Basic tracking took place in Richards' basement in the South of France during the summer of 1971, and overdubs were done in Los Angeles' Sunset Sound Studios between December 1971 and March 1972.

 Janovitz wrote of the lyrics: "'Torn and Frayed' follows a vagabond-like guitar player whose 'coat is torn and frayed'":